xavierpok/tp/docs/UserGuide.md

 title: User Guide
 ---

-**C**onnexion is a desktop application for undergraduate students to manage their networking connections in the Tech industry.
+**Connexion** is a desktop application for undergraduate students to manage their networking connections in the Tech industry.

 <!-- TOC -->
   * [Quick start](#quick-start)